 - So try to rest as much as you can after surgery and keep your head fully elevated to help reduce swelling.

 Your Specialist will provide you with prescriptions for any post-op medications and/or Post-Surgery “Rapid Recovery” pack that can aid with your recovery after Canthoplasty surgery.

 Having your surgery performed by a well experienced surgeon will help minimize scarring as you recover from your procedure.
 Often, the scars from eyelid surgery are very fine, hidden under the lash line and hardly noticeable – but if you scar easily, be sure to let your Surgeon known.

 If you’re having other facial surgery or facial rejuvenation procedures, you might want to also ask about Fraxel or Healite II options.

-To learn more about Canthoplasty and set up your consultation with Eyelid Specialist, Oculoplastic Surgeon Dr. Benjamin Burt – or one of our leading Facelift Plastic Surgeons – please fill out our enquiry form towards the end of this page (or on the side of this page).
+To learn more about Canthoplasty and set up your consultation with Eyelid Expert, Oculoplastic Surgeon Dr. Benjamin Burt – or one of our leading Facelift Plastic Surgeons – please fill out our enquiry form towards the end of this page (or on the side of this page).

-You can also phone us on (03) 8849 1444 during Clinic Hours and we can put you in touch with one of our Sydney or Melbourne Face & Eyelid Surgery Specialists.
+You can also phone us on (03) 8849 1444 during Clinic Hours and we can put you in touch with one of our Sydney or Melbourne Face & Eyelid Surgeons.